joeyverbeke/gradi-prediction/README.md

      | TX        | D1 (GPIO2) | Radar → ESP RX |
      | RX        | D4 (GPIO5) | Radar ← ESP TX |

-     The radar UART runs at 256 000 baud (match whatever you configured in the Seeed tool).
-When the sensor reports “PRESENCE ON/OFF” the firmware halts or resumes the I²S capture, forces DAF off, and notifies the host via the serial protocol so the desktop app idles automatically when nobody is nearby.
+     The radar UART runs at 256 000 baud (match whatever you configured in the Seeed tool). **Double-check that the radar TX line lands on XIAO pad D1 (ESP RX) and the radar RX line lands on pad D4 (ESP TX); swapping them will silently break presence.** When the sensor reports “PRESENCE ON/OFF” the firmware halts or resumes the I²S capture, forces DAF off, and notifies the host via the serial protocol so the desktop app idles automatically when nobody is nearby.

 ## Models